Nekuro25/SD-webui-txt2img-script/README.md

-# SD webui txt2img script
+# SD webui txt2img script, adjusted for Forge

-This script is meant for the stable diffusion webui -> https://github.com/AUTOMATIC1111/stable-diffusion-webui
+This script is updated for Forge -> https://github.com/lllyasviel/stable-diffusion-webui-forge Im using the AMD version of https://github.com/lshqqytiger/stable-diffusion-webui-amdgpu-forge

-Clone or download this repository then manually Put the script `process_png_metadata.py` in the `stable-diffusion-webui\scripts` folder, reload the webui to access the script in the txt2img section.
+Install via UI and Github-adress, then reload the webui to access the script in the txt2img section.

 Drag and drop or upload image files to modify a prompt and override default settings to modify images.